 - Language Module Development Grant proposals are sought to develop add-on original language modules for existing non-language area studies courses.
 Such modules will require students to use materials in a language of the REES region to enhance their study of the politics, cultures, economies and societies of Central/Eastern Europe, Russia and the former USSR, thus increasing their foreign language proficiency related to the subject area of the course.
 Students who choose to register for the original language module should receive an additional academic credit beyond the standard number of credits given for that course.
 At his/her discretion, the instructor may also offer students an option to register only for the one-credit language module, without registering for the associated area studies course.
 In the application, the instructor should specify the level of proficiency in the target language that will be required for students to register for the original language module.

 Instructors are encouraged to consider non-traditional modes of delivery for original language modules, such as the posting of reading and writing assignments on a course website.
 Although the instructor should plan to be available for individual consultations with students enrolled in the module, original language modules will not necessarily involve formal classroom instruction.
 Applications should explain how the instructor will monitor and evaluate the progress of students enrolled in the module.

 REES faculty from all A&S departments and professional schools are eligible to apply.
 Group and joint faculty proposals are encouraged, as well as those from individuals.
-Faculty members not previously associated with REES are encouraged to discuss possible courses with REES Acting Director Dawn Seckler.
+Faculty members not previously associated with REES are encouraged to discuss possible courses with REES Associate Director Dawn Seckler.

 Scope of Awards